k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Permissions

 A list of permissions that can be assigned to a permission set.
-Check the checkbox to grant one or more permissions to the permission set, as follows:
+Check the checkbox to grant one or more permissions to the permission set.
+The permissions are:

 ##### **Ignore Test Connection**

-TDM tests the connections of the source and target environments at the beginning of the task's execution.
-If the connection fails, the user is asked whether he/she wishes to ignore the failure and continue the execution or to stop the execution.
-When unchecked, the task's execution stops when the connection fails without an option to ignore the failure and to continue the execution.
+TDM tests the connections to the source and target environments at the start of task execution.
+If the connection fails, the user is asked whether they wish to ignore the failure and continue or stop the execution.
+When this permission checkbox is unchecked, the task execution stops upon connection failure, with no option to ignore the failure and continue.

 ##### **Delete Entity from Target**